aaronfraint/marine-vessel-ais-data/README.md

 ## Requirements

-- To download the data, you need to have `make` and `wget` installed.
+- `make` is used to faciliate running commands.
+It's not required, but will make your life easier.
+- `wget` is required to download the data
-- To run the python scripts, you'll need to have `conda` installed and a `postgres` cluster that you can write to.
+- `conda` is needed to run the python scripts
+- You also need a `postgres` cluster that you can write to.
+The database should already exist and have the PostGIS extension enabled.

 ## Setup